captainrex32/captainrex32/README.md

 I'm Chayan, a part time developer and full time Accoundant from India.

 ## 🚀 About Me
-- 🔭 I’m currently studying Bcom
+- 🔭 I’m a Bcom Graduate
-- 🌱 I’m currently learning Python & AI stuffs
+- 🌱 I’m currently working as an Accountant, Curious & learning Python & AI stuffs
 - 💬 Ask me about Bots and stuffs

 <!-- Skills -->